"

 Source: Lumen Learning.
 Components of a Supply Chain, in Module 12.
 Lumen Publishing.
 (2016).
 Principles of Marketing. https://courses.lumenlearning.com/waymakerintromarketingxmasterfall2016/chapter/outcome-components-of-a-supply-chain/

-In managing the supply chain, many businesses prefer to use a just-in-time (JIT) inventory management approach.
-This means that the company will keep very little inventory on hand at each step in the supply chain.
+When managing the supply chain, many businesses opt for a just-in-time (JIT) inventory management approach.
+This means that the company will maintain very little inventory on hand at each stage of the supply chain.
 Let’s revisit a real example to see why this might be a good idea.

 In our Monster Beverage channel example, we can see the product flow in the column on the left.
-If the manufacturer produces enough concentrate for the production of 100,000 Monster Beverages each week and sends them off with the transportation company, then over time there will be 100,000 beverages each week available to consumers.
+If the manufacturer produces enough concentrate for the production of 100,000 Monster Beverages each week and sends them off with the transportation company, then over time, 100,000 beverages will be available to consumers each week.
 What if consumers only demand 40,000 beverages each week?
-Initially, there will be an extra 60,000 beverages in supermarkets, but quickly the supermarkets will reduce their purchases to match demand.
+Initially, there will be an extra 60,000 beverages in supermarkets, but they will quickly reduce their purchases to match demand.
 Next, the extra inventory is likely to build up with the bottlers, and lastly, in the warehouse.
-The manufacturer could overproduce for several weeks or more before beginning to realize that there is too much product and inventory.
+The manufacturer could overproduce for several weeks or more before realising that there is too much product and inventory.

 Warehousing and Transportation

-In our global economy, it is a huge task to transport and store commercial products.
+In the global economy, it is a significant challenge to transport and store commercial products.
 The supply-chain and logistics firm MWPLV International completed a comprehensive analysis of Walmart’s distribution network and found the following:

-• Walmart and Sam’s Club distribution centers total 124.2 million square feet.
-If airlifted to Manhattan they would cover nearly 19 percent of the total borough of Manhattan.
+• Walmart and Sam’s Club distribution centres total 124.2 million square feet.
+If airlifted to Manhattan, they would cover nearly 19 per cent of the total borough of Manhattan.

-• There are 42 regional distribution centers that are 1.0–1.5 million square feet.
-Each has a mechanized conveyor system that sorts products to the correct loading dock for shipment.
-Each regional center employs around 1,000 employees.
+• 42 regional distribution centres are 1.0–1.5 million square feet.
+Each has a mechanised conveyor system that sorts products to the correct loading dock for shipment.
+Each regional centre employs around 1,000 employees.

-• The regional distribution centers are, on average, 124 miles from the Walmart stores that they serve.
+• The regional distribution centres are, on average, 124 miles from the Walmart stores that they serve.

-A distribution center is a warehouse or storage facility where the emphasis is on processing and moving goods onto wholesalers, retailers, or consumers.
+A distribution centre is a warehouse or storage facility where the emphasis is on processing and moving goods to wholesalers, retailers, or consumers.
 As we see from the Walmart distribution network, warehouses are not only storage facilities.
 They are increasingly equipped with technology systems that support the efficient counting, management, and transportation of goods.
-In the warehousing and transportation process, the goal is to efficiently move the right product to the location where it will be purchased by a customer.
+In the warehousing and transportation process, the goal is to efficiently move the right product to the location where a customer will purchase it.

 How are all of these products tracked?
 Each product has a unique identifier called a stock-keeping unit (SKU).
 The SKU is scanned and tracked at each step in the process from receiving, through storage, to retrieval and shipping.
-Once loaded on the truck, the entire order is sent between the warehouse, the shipper, and the receiving company using another data format called electronic data interchange (EDI).
+Once loaded onto the truck, the entire order is sent between the warehouse, the shipper, and the receiving company using another data format called Electronic Data Interchange (EDI).
 EDI allows the trucking company to know exactly what it is shipping, and it gives the sending and receiving companies detailed, real-time tracking and status reports.

 Amazon’s One-Day Delivery